hexmode/agent-shell/.github/PULL_REQUEST_TEMPLATE.md

-## Description

-Please make sure to read the [Contributing](https://github.com/xenodium/agent-shell?tab=readme-ov-file#contributing) section of the [README](https://github.com/xenodium/agent-shell) before submitting this PR.

-Thank you for contributing!
+Thank you for contributing to agent-shell!

 ## Checklist